Some posts contain compensated links. Please read this disclaimer for more info.

 If you would like to spend half your holiday traveling, taking the Dubrovnik to Zagreb train is perfect for you!
 There is currently no train service that can get you all the way to Dubrovnik.
-You can, however, jump on the Zagreb to Dubrovnik train and get to Ploce 13 hours later after a number of stops and train changes.
+However, you can jump on the Zagreb to Dubrovnik train and get to Ploce 13 hours later after several stops and train changes.

-After the 13 hour journey, you’ll need to jump into a Dubrovnik taxi, bus or private transfer and endure another 2 hours travel!
+After the 13 hour journey, you’ll need to jump into a Dubrovnik taxi, bus, or private transfer and endure another 2 hours of travel!
 Travel from Dubrovnik to Zagreb by train, hmmm, I think not!

 - How To Get From Split To Dubrovnik

 - How To Get From Pula To Zadar

 - How To Get From Zagreb To Split